 Are the hospital's doctors licensed and credentialed?

-We accept over 2000 major international insurance companies from all over the world.
-If you require further information please contact through email: firstname.lastname@example.org
+We accept insurance policies from major international insurance companies all over the world.
+If you require further information, please contact our Insurance Department via email: firstname.lastname@example.org

-Whom shall I contact during symptoms in the late hours?
+Whom shall I contact if I develop symptoms of illness in the late hours?

-Lanka Hospitals offer a wide range of emergency medical services, all designed to provide you with the best care possible, as quickly as possible, in critical situations – 24 hrs a day.
+Lanka Hospitals offer a wide range of emergency medical services, all designed to provide you with the best care possible, as quickly as possible, in critical situations – 24 hours a day.
 At their disposal is a fleet of well-equipped ambulances available for deployment to the entire island.
 Please contact the emergency hotline on +94 (0)11 5431088/89/1403.

-Does your hospitals provide airport to hospital pick up and drop off services for your patients?
+Does your hospital provide airport to hospital pick-up and drop-off services for your patients?

 We offer vehicles to accommodate the capacity and requirements of your needs.
 Our transportation services are chauffeur-driven.

 What are the types of medical procedures that tourists usually seek at Lanka Hospitals?

 There are a lot of different medical/surgical options for medical tourists.
 Primarily, medical tourists get elective procedures such as cosmetic surgery, hip and knee replacements, dental procedures, infertility treatments; any procedure that is usually not covered by insurance or has a long waiting time in their home country.